thomasgonda3/Chess/README.md

 - Check and Checkmate

-- Prevent King from making illegal moves
+- Prevent King from making illegal moves, and castling through check.

-- En Passant

 - Add a move number to the notation on the right. e.g. 1) e4 e5 2) Nf3 Nc6